nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ---

 # Features
+This section contains an overview of all the features and associated commands in UniMods.

  :information_source: **Notes about the command formats**
  - Words in `<UPPER_CASE>` are the parameters to be given by the user.